-We love the little things we do every year that help us get into the Christmas spirit – such as popping down to the local Christmas tree farm to pick up our tree (though you can get a rented Christmas tree if you want, or visiting our favourite Christmas market – but do you actually know where all of your favourite traditions come from?
+There are so many little traditions we do and Christmas rules – like the 12 days of Christmas we follow every year to help us get into the Christmas spirit.
+Whether its popping to the local Christmas tree farm to pick a tree (though you can get a rented Christmas tree if you want), or visiting a favourite Christmas market – but did you know there is a date when you should definitely take your Christmas tree down?

 Why do we have a Christmas tree?

-Each year we put up a Christmas tree, and this is because evergreen fir trees have been used to celebrate winter festivals for thousands of years.
+Each year we put up a Christmas tree, (and then debate when to take said Christmas tree down) and this is because evergreen fir trees have been used to celebrate winter festivals for thousands of years.
 They were first used by pagans, who used branches to decorate their homes during the winter to celebrate the coming of Spring.

 The traditional Christmas tree as we know it became popular thanks to a man named Martin Luther.
 According to the story, the 16th century preacher was walking through a forest and saw the stars shining through the branches – and he was so inspired he took a tree home.